utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-pipelines.md

 Each time the pipeline runs, the Postman CLI runs the collections that contain your tests.
 You can view the results of your tests in Postman.

-> Before you begin, make sure you’ve already [set up an integration](#configuring-an-azure-pipelines-integration) between your API version and Azure Pipelines.
+> Before you begin, make sure you’ve already [set up an integration](#configuring-an-azure-pipelines-integration) between your API and Azure Pipelines.

 To generate configuration code for the Postman CLI, do the following: